EVERYONE

 Every individual holds constitutional rights while in the United States, regardless of citizenship.

 Information about civil rights should be provided to ALL patients, since these rights must be defended by every one of us during interactions with law enforcement, whether as a participant or bystander.
 Consider compiling key information -- Know Your Rights, Emergency Preparedness, and Legal Resources in an After Visit Summary (AVS) or information packet that is given to all patients.
-The content of this section offers a variety of formats and languages to convey similar content -please choose according to your clinic setting and patient literacy preferences.
+The content of this section offers a variety of formats and languages to convey similar content.
+Please choose according to your clinic setting and patient literacy preferences.

 Watch and share the ACLU's "We Have Rights" video series (available in mulitple languages) for quick, clear and helpful overviews of rights.